DBCG/davinci-gic/README.md

     * Testing and feedback tab
         * Select the Scenario - add new result
         * Select Da Vinci Gaps in Care RI for the Server
+9. Save your Postman Request
-9. When you're completely done, export your Postman collection and email file to rob@alphora.com
+10. When you're completely done, export your Postman collection and email file to rob@alphora.com

 ### Gaps In Care Member Attribution